Ilan Halevi: Death and legacy

 Halevi died in Clichy, France, on 10 July 2013 at the age of 69.
 His funeral took place in Paris at the crematorium of Père Lachaise Cemetery.

 Halevi's last book, Islamophobie et judéophobie.
 L'effet miroir, written in the final months of his life, was posthumously published in 2015, and in 2016, a collection of his essays and columns, entitled Du souvenir, du mensonge et de l'oubli: Chroniques palestiniennes, was produced in tribute to him by Actes Sud in collaboration with the Institute of Palestine Studies.

 In April 2019, it was announced that through an initiative of President Abbas a new street in the city of Al-Bireh would be named in honour of Ilan Halevi, a decision described by Hanan Ashrawi as "a tribute to a person of courage and principle".

 Private life

 Halevi was married four times, to Giliane Defort (divorced; one son, who died in 2002), Hava (a daughter and a son), Catherine Lévy (a daughter and a son), and Kirsten Maas (a son).

-He was a gifted jazz musician, who learned English from American musicians in France.
+He was a jazz musician, who learned English from American musicians in France.